oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

 ## Turn on API for an Entity Disabled in "Resources/config/oro/entity.yml"

 The `exclusions` section of the `Resources/config/oro/entity.yml` configuration file is used to make an entity or a field inaccessible for a user.
-The entities and fields from this section are inaccessible via the data API as well.
-However, it is possible to override this rule for the data API.
+The entities and fields from this section are inaccessible via the API as well.
+However, it is possible to override this rule for the API.
 To do this, use the `exclude` option in `Resources/config/oro/api.yml`.

 Let us consider the case when you have the following `Resources/config/oro/entity.yml`: